farag2/Sophia-Script-for-Windows/README.md

 - Ask a question in [forum](http://forum.ru-board.com/topic.cgi?forum=62&topic=30617);
 - [PM](http://forum.ru-board.com/profile.cgi?action=show&member=farag) me.

-The script was written for PowerShell 5.1 and for the current version of Windows 10 Pro x64.
+The script was written for PowerShell 5.1 and for the current up-to-date version of Windows 10 Pro x64.
 Some of its functions can be run also on LTSB/LTSC and on older versions of Windows and PowerShell (also on 32bit systems).

 ## Supported Windows version
 | Version |   Code name  |      Marketing name    | Build |